moby-it/cosmic-jack/devlogs.md

 	- Remove the level retry screen.
 It does not make sense.
 	- refine the code, simplify things.
 Go closer to pure functions, based on singleton classes.
 	- Test the level end to end.

+## 19/3 20:13

+I did most of the previous entry's work regarding functionality.
+An issue is with the pause function - right now after you pause, the convoys don't render correctly.
+There's an incosistent distance between the enemies.
+Play with pause and unpause BEFORE all enemies are rendered, to see that.

+I need to fix the above issue, for sure.
+And also, I want to clean up the logic.
+It seems that on all games, the mutations on rendered stuff is the almost the same thing as state.
+Each change in state typically needs to be rendered.
+It much like resembles front end work, but with performance in mind.